glacials/splits-io/docs/api.md

     ```http
     http://localhost:8000/auth/splitsio
     ```
-    *Hint: Set this to "debug" for now if you don't yet have a page to redirect yourself to.*
 3. When a user wants to grant authorization to your application for their Splits.io account, send them to a URL like
     this:
     ```http